Domestic Violence Injunctions in Florida

 What Happens After I File for an Injunction?

 After a petition for an injunction for protection against domestic violence is filed, the court must first determine if there is an “immediate and present danger” of domestic violence.
 If such is found, then the court may issue “ex parte” orders.
-The court will consider your petition on a one-sided bases.
+The court will consider your petition on a one-sided basis.
 If the facts and circumstances you wrote about satisfy the injunction statute then the court will quickly grant the injunction in that ex-parte order.
 These are orders entered by the court without the other party against whom the orders are entered being present.
 These “ex parte” orders are temporary but may:

 · Tell the other party (the “respondent”) not to engage in acts of domestic violence;